The Goodie Bowl

 I did a quick sweep of the room to check there was nothing else missing, then returned to face the culprits.

 “I just can’t believe that YOU of all people threw out the Goodie Bowl!”
 I told him.
-“I mean, you once brought a single leather glove back in from the bin!”
+“I mean, you once brought a single glove and a used pen back in from the bin!”

 “That was a perfectly good glove…” my dad started to interrupt, but I wasn’t done.